-

-a fascinating real-life gender transition story from the mid-twentieth century
+a fascinating true story of gender transition from the mid-twentieth century

 From 1915 to 1940, Michael Dillon struggled against a world that insisted he was a girl.
 The only way he could live a full life was to invent gender affirming care for trans men.
 Body aligned, he began work on his soul.
 Heart-break, world travel, and life as a Buddhist monk followed.